 Latin and Greek

-Students who have studied two or more years of Latin in high school are required to take a written placement test offered during the On-Campus Information Sessions in June or New Student Orientation in August.
+Students who have studied two or more years of Latin in high school are required to take a written placement test offered during New Student Orientation in August.
 Students who have studied ancient Greek should contact the Chair of the Classical Studies Department.

-Advanced placement in these languages is done through consultation with the corresponding language professor during New Student Orientation in August.
+Advanced placement in these languages is done through a placement test and consultation with the corresponding language professor during New Student Orientation in August.
 See the Orientation schedule for times and locations.

 French, German, and Spanish